rmosolgo/graphql-ruby/guides/object_cache/schema_setup.md

 See the {% internal_link "Redis guide", "/object_cache/redis" %} for details about configuring cache storage.

-Additionally, it accepts some options for customizing how introspection is cached:
+Additionally, it accepts some options for customizing how introspection is cached, see {% internal_link "Caching Introspection", "/object_cache/caching#caching-introspection" %}

-- `cache_introspection: { public: false }` to use {% internal_link "`public: false`", "/object_cache/caching#public" %} for all introspection fields.
-Use this if you hide schema members for some clients.
-- `cache_introspection: false` to completely disable caching on introspection fields.

 ## Context Fingerprint